milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 Ingram: "Alright, I'll leave you to it.
 Seems like you've got things under control here."

 Ingram: "Emi, why don't you relax while you wait for them to finish cooking?
-I'm going to go and soak in a hot bath while they're busy."
+I'm going to go take a hot bath while they're busy."

 Emi: "Okay, sounds good.
 I think I'll stay down here a little longer.
 Have a good bath!"

 *Ingram nods and promptly leaves the kitchen.
 Annelise is now washing the rice while Kai is sautéing on the stovetop.
-The savoury aroma of onions fills the air, making my stomach rumble in response.*
+The savoury aroma of caramelizing onions fills the air, making my stomach rumble in anticipation.*

 Akira: "Here's the rest of the ingredients, Kai.
 I've already measured everything out, so you just need to add everything in once the beef and vegetables are cooked."